open-telemetry/opentelemetry-cpp/docs/cpp-http-transport-design.md

 am least certain of, because a native backend that already has its own queue would then have two.

+## What this does not fix

+The reports that led here are transport reports, but three accepted issues above and below the transport produce symptoms of the same shape.
+None of the options here fixes any of them, and one of them decides whether the measurement below means anything.

+**Processor batching, #4449 for spans with #4466 open against it, and #4498 for logs.** The request geometry the transport sees is chosen upstream of it. #4498 reports, at `max_queue_size = 8192`, `max_export_batch_size = 2048` and `schedule_delay_millis = 5000`, that 50,000 log records produced 2,332 export
+calls, of which one held 2,048 records or more and 2,331 held fewer than 100.
+A transport cannot change the size of the batches it is handed, so a benchmark run against that behaviour reports the processor and reads as a transport result.
+That makes this a dependency of the measurement section rather than a neighbour of it.

+**Bounded shutdown, #4532.** `BatchSpanProcessor::InternalShutdown` joins its
+worker thread unconditionally before it looks at its timeout.
+The report measures a 1 microsecond timeout returning after 9,702 ms, and attributes that figure to the exporter's own 10 second request timeout running its course.
+A deadline honoured by every transport attempt still does not produce a bounded `Shutdown` while an untimed join sits above it.
+The deadline has to hold at every layer or it holds at none.

+**Exceptions crossing a `noexcept` callback, #4534.** `OnResponse()` is declared `noexcept` and may copy a body, allocate, and parse JSON or protobuf.
+A throw from any of those is `std::terminate`.
+A contract that promises exactly one outcome per operation has to say what happens when delivering that outcome is itself what fails, and has to say it for builds compiled without exceptions, where `try` and `catch` are not available to say it with.

+These are listed as dependencies and non-goals, not as work this document proposes.

 ## What has to be measured before any of this is built

 The concurrency question should be answered with a number, and the repository